stroblme/LowNoiseAirPurifier/README.md

 I plan to add [CFD](https://www.autodesk.com/products/cfd/overview) simulations here as well as 3D-Printable parts to rebuild this Air Purifier, that's why I created an repo.

+Goal for this project is to build an air purifier which is considerably quieter than comparable commercial products and does not knock of more than $100$ bucks from your wallet while using only *HEPA* compliant filters.

 ## Air Filter and intended usage

 I decided to go for the air filter below as this one is available quite cheap and has good reviews also from TÜV.